jeremycoder/nuxt-iam-docs/src/guide/README.md

 # Introduction

-Nuxt IAM, which stands for **Nuxt Identity and Access Management**, is an authentication and authorization framework which adds authentication and authorization to your Nuxt app.
+Nuxt IAM, which stands for **Nuxt Identity and Access Management**, is an authentication and authorization framework which adds authentication and authorization logic to your Nuxt app.

 See a fully functional [example app](https://nuxt-iam.vercel.app/iam/).